bitrise-io/devcenter/_articles/en/getting-started/connecting-to-services/connecting-account-bitrise.md

 2. Click your avatar on the top right corner and select **Profile settings**.
 3. On the left menu bar, click the toggle next to the name of the Git provider you wish to disconnect.

-{% include banner.html banner_text="Let's connect my Git account to Bitrise!" url="https://app.bitrise.io/me/profile#" button_text="Go to your Account settings" %}
+{% include banner.html banner_text="Let's connect my Git account to Bitrise!" url="https://app.bitrise.io/me/profile#" button_text="Go to your Profile settings" %}